scipy-conference/scipy-conference/manual/committees/proceedings.rst

   We've received 19 contributions this year, a perfect number to match the 19 reviewers.

-  These reviews are somewhat diffferent than the traditional ones you may be used to, in that we ask you to engage in a conversation with authors and guide them towards getting their paper accepted.
+  These reviews are somewhat different than the traditional ones you may be used to, in that we ask you to engage in a conversation with authors and guide them towards getting their paper accepted.